 \subsection{\dFed: Decentralized Version of \OurAlg}

 We note that the server in \OurAlg needs to known all the graph information $\{a_{k\ell}\}$.
-This requirement can be achieved by letting all the clients to send the information of their neighbors to the server at the beginning.
-However, in a network of massive clients (e.g., thousands), it might be impractical to maintain a full information of the graph (e.g., vertices, weighted edge) as well as storage for all model updates at the server.
-This motivates us to propose $\dFed$, which is a decentralized version of \OurAlg, and is presented in Algorithm~\ref{alg:dFed}.
+This requirement can be achieved by letting all the clients send the information of their neighbors to the server at the beginning of the learning process.
+However, in a network of massive clients (e.g., thousands), it might be impractical to maintain all the information of the graph (e.g., vertices, weighted edge) as well as storage for all model updates at the server.
+This motivates us to propose $\dFed$, which is a decentralized version of \OurAlg, and presented in Algorithm~\ref{alg:dFed}.

-Specifically, in each communication round, each client of an entity graph (as shown in Figure~\ref{fig:graph}(c)) performs $R$ local updates, and sends its updated model to their neighboring clients to perform the model regularization.
-Note that because of no server for coordinating the learning, there is no client sampling in \dFed.
+Specifically, in each communication round, each client of an entity graph (as shown in Figure~\ref{fig:graph}(c)) performs $R$ local updates, and sends its updated model to their neighboring clients to perform the model regularization. {Here, each client does not need to communicate with the rest of the large number of clients in the whole network.
+Each client only needs to communicate with its neighbor clients.
+A client $\ell$ is a neighbor of client $k$ if and only if it has a communication link (i.e., $a_{k\ell} \neq 0$) and share a certain model similarity with client $k$ (i.e., $a_{k\ell} > 0$).
+The set of neighboring clients of client $k$ is defined as $\widetilde{\NN}_k = \{\ell \,\,|\,\, a_{k\ell} > 0\}$. } Note that because there is no server for coordinating the learning, there is no client sampling in \dFed.
 Compared to the non-FL decentralized scheme \cite{nassif20OJSP,nsassif20partII}, \dFed uses $R$ local updates, which are typical in FL algorithm designs.